spotlightpa/poor-richard/content/topics/the-capitol/_index.md

 image-size = "hidden"
 kicker = "The Capitol"
 title = "The Capitol"
-linktitle = "Latest News from Harrisburg"
+linktitle = "Latest news from Harrisburg"
 +++